Bayesian data-driven discovery of partial differential equations with variable coefficients: Methods

-To remove inappropriate groups of terms from the regression system, an efficient thresholding criterion must be determined in advance.
-In this paper, we introduce two types of criteria.
+However, Bayesian MCMC is computationally demanding.
+If we naively apply BGL-SS algorithm to the PDE finding task with varying coefficients, the temporal and spatial dependencies will tremendously enlarge the number of variables, which makes the algorithm practically infeasible.
+For example, dealing with a system with 256 time steps and 256 spatial sample points, the baseline BGL-SS algorithm takes over an hour to find the varying coefficients.
+Additionally, without longer MCMC runs and hyperparameter specification, the BGL-SS algorithm cannot reach a better performance, and fails to exclude variables with coefficients close to zero.

+To resolve the above-mentioned challenges, we use the idea of approximate MCMC and incorporate thresholding procedures in the following.
+In the context of sparse model discovery, thresholding-based procedures have been successful in many scientific tasks~\citep{rudy2017data, rudy2019data, zhang2018robust}.
+Incorporating thresholds is also a viable solution from the Bayesian perspective.
+From the idea of approximate MCMC~\cite{johndrow2020scalable}, it includes a hard-thresholding procedure to improve per-iteration computational complexity without sacrificing accuracy.
+When the target solution is sparse, we expect a large subset of the variables to have a small posteriori, and hence thresholding the entries smaller than a small threshold should not affect the accuracy of the algorithm.
+Removing these redundant variables from the library has significant computational advantages for MCMC algorithms.
+Jointly inspired by the idea of thresholding-based physics discovery and approximate MCMC, we propose our algorithm of threshold Bayesian group Lasso with spike-and-slab prior in the following.

+From the posterior samples, it is possible to remove inappropriate groups of terms from the regression system.
+In Alg.~\ref{alg:tbgl-ss}, we consider a statistics $f(\Tilde{\boldsymbol{\xi}})$ and compare it with a threshold $t$.
+Considering sparsity at the group level, for the choice of $f(\cdot)$, the posterior mean of the coefficients is not a good choice, as some significant coefficients may perturbate around zero within the group.
+Alternatively, we consider the following criteria.

-The first one confines the scale of each coefficient.
-If the sparsity is at the individual level, a threshold of absolute value can be used\cite{zhang2018robust}.
-When sparsity at the group level is needed, different criteria should be concerned.
-The mean of coefficients within a group is not a good choice, as some significant coefficients may vary below and above zero, corresponding to a small mean but should not be eliminated.
+\paragraph{Confine the scale of coefficient} The first one confines the scale of each coefficient.
+If the sparsity is at the individual level, a threshold of absolute value can be used~\cite{zhang2018robust}.
 The norm of coefficients in each group can correctly indicate the scale of each varying coefficient, thus is applicable in the PDE finding task.
 The maximum of the absolute values in each group may also be applicable in some specific cases.
 In this paper, the root mean square within each group is used as the example of scale thresholds: